ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 **Interacting with Markers:**
 - **Hover**: See grid square and latest contact
 - **Click**: View scrollable detailed contact list for that grid.
-Click on a callsign to see bring up QRZ page in another tab
+Click on a callsign to see bring up QRZ page in a new tab
 - **Color**: Indicates primary band used
 <img width="1874" height="972" alt="image" src="https://github.com/user-attachments/assets/a568168a-cba3-47d5-8c4e-17fbc32fb7d3" />